syncfusion-content/flutter-docs/Flutter/calendar/appointments.md

 #### Remove Action

-Due to the appointment being removed in the datasource, we need to notify the data source changes.
+The notify listener will be triggered when the appointment is removed from the data source.

 {% tabs %}
 {% highlight dart hl_lines="2 3 4" %}